-People who live in a host or companion home may also receive any other waiver service except for group home, individualized supported living, and personal assistant.
+People who live in a host or companion home may also receive any other waiver service except for group home, ISL, and PA.

 Payments for Host or Companion Home services do not include room and board, items of comfort or convenience, or the costs of home maintenance, upkeep, and improvement.
 Persons who receive Host or Companion Home services also shall not receive state plan personal care or Adult Day Care.